Cellulitis: How Can We Reduce Hospitalisation Rates?

 • Consulting with infectious diseases specialists or dermatologists early in the course of the condition

-• Using community models of care instead of inpatient care in hospital
+• Using community models of care instead of inpatient care in hospitals

-• Promoting skin health among Aboriginal and Torres Strait Islander peoples.
+• Promoting skin health among Aboriginal and Torres Strait Islander people

 References